Evolution is Driven by Natural Autoencoding: Reframing Species, Interaction Codes, Cooperation, and Sexual Reproduction: Natural Autoencoding

-Changes in species interaction codes emerge from innovations that lead to novel interactions of encoding and decoding.
-Innovations are changes that are not anticipated by existing core codes.
-Conceptually, there are two broad classes of innovations: either the environment has changed in a way that renders the core code ineffective in maintaining the species; or the core code has changed so that it is no longer relevant to the present environment.
-Of course, changes can take place both in the present code and in the environment---for example, genetically variant members of a hominoid species migrated out of Africa to evolve into the Neanderthal species in the European environment~\cite{mellars2004neanderthals}.
+Changes in species interaction codes emerge from innovations that lead to novel interactions in encoding and decoding.
+Innovations are perturbations that are not accommodated within the code of interactions of the existing species.

+Perturbations and variations can take place both in the present code and in the environment---for example, genetically variant members of a hominoid species migrated out of Africa to evolve into the Neanderthal species in the European environment~\cite{mellars2004neanderthals}.

-An innovation can enter the biosphere at any scale, be it a molecular mutation, an infecting pathogen, an invading species, a cancer cell, a change in nutrients or in solar radiation, a natural cataclysm or a social or a technological invention; witness, for example, the industrial revolution and global warming~\cite{rosenzweig2008anthropogenicChangesEnv}.
-If the innovation is not integrated into a fitted configuration within a networked species interaction code, then an unfitted interaction state can emerge, which may negatively affect molecules, cells, organisms, species, and ecosystems; the unfitted innovation will ultimately fail to survive and become extinct.
-Figure~\ref{fig:survivalOfFittedWithAE} shows the effects of innovations on the evolution of the biosphere.
+An innovation can enter the biosphere in a variety of ways and forms, be it a molecular mutation, an infecting pathogen, an invading species, a cancer cell, a change in nutrients or in solar radiation, a natural cataclysm or a social or technological invention; witness, for example, the industrial revolution and global warming~\cite{rosenzweig2008anthropogenicChangesEnv}.

-Evolutionary autoencoding differs from housekeeping autoencoding in that the outputs of evolution are new core interaction codes.
-Evolutionary autoencoding also differs from artificial autoencoding in that there is no restoration of the original input, no measure of a loss function and no form of back propagation.

-The transition from individual housekeeping autoencoding to new species interaction codes are a regular feature of the evolution of species; the serial generation of new interaction codes from existing codes and the extinction of previous codes constitute the evolution of life.